by Natalie Nera

 The announcement acted as a command people did not dare to disobey.
-They moved forward as one body, pushing and rushing; their fingers, arms, cries, coughs – an indistinguishable mass trying to get out.
+They moved forward as one body, pushing and rushing; their fingers, arms, cries, and coughs an indistinguishable mass trying to get out.
 A boy on Oksana’s right brushed against her coat with his hand covered in snot and something else, something dark and sticky.
-A woman, bulked out, obviously pregnant, paused every two or three steps as if catching her breath.
+A bulked out woman, obviously pregnant, paused every two or three steps, as if catching her breath.
 She held onto the wooden seats as she struggled to stand.

 Transfixed by the scene, Oksana’s eyes were drawn back to the silhouette of the expectant woman, who was being pushed rather than making her way out: a baby inside her belly, so much life contained in that small cavity.
 Oksana’s own body grew roots through the rusty floor of the wagon.
 A hand grabbed her by the arm.

 “Come on, we have to walk!”

 The voice was muffled by the smoke and stomping of boots outside, audible even though they were mostly made not of leather but felt, valenki.
 In another world, in another life, Oksana would have thanked the unknown man for helping her leave the train, but her mind was now unable to think of any pleasantries.
 All she could feel was the power of the cold and wind outside as she placed one foot in front of the other.
 The crunching of stones, like broken glass, pierced her ears.
 Each time it repeated, the sound left imprints in her soul.
 The scorch of the frost penetrated the strips of fabric she wrapped around her feet.
 She had to keep moving.
 Her shawl had slipped, so she rearranged it to cover her ears and head.

 The stranger’s voice again: “You need to keep your strength, love.”